sourcefrog/cargo-mutants/README.md

 [![libs.rs](https://img.shields.io/badge/libs.rs-cargo--mutants-blue)](https://lib.rs/crates/cargo-mutants)
 ![Maturity: Beta](https://img.shields.io/badge/maturity-beta-blue.svg)

 cargo-mutants is a mutation testing tool for Rust.
-It guides you to missing test coverage by finding functions whose implementation could be replaced by something trivial without causing any tests to fail.
+It helps you improve your program's quality by finding functions whose body could be replaced without causing any tests to fail.

 Coverage measurements can be helpful, but they really tell you what code is _reached_ by a test, and not whether the test really _checks_ anything about the behavior of the code.
-Mutation tests give different, perhaps richer information, about whether the tests really check the code's behavior.
+Mutation tests give different information, about whether the tests really check the code's behavior.

 **CAUTION**: This tool builds and runs code with machine-generated modifications.
 If the code under test, or the test suite, has side effects such